Caput Succedaneum in a Newborn

 Puffiness on the scalp; swelling and bumps on the baby’s head.
 These are symptoms of caput succedaneum, which is caused by pressure on the infant’s head during delivery.

-How is caput Succedaneum diagnosed?
+How is caput succedaneum diagnosed?

 Doctors can diagnose caput succedaneum in babies still in the womb, using an ultrasound.
 Otherwise, the doctor can diagnose the infant after birth, by observing the symptoms above.